Roshan-Metrix/animation-circle/README.md

 # animation-circle
-A great animation css code for the circle; the absolutely looks amazing 😍
+A great animation css code for the circle; it's absolutely looks amazing 😍